Avast SecureLine VPN Review: Is it Worth the Price?

 DNS Leak Protection

-When you type a website address into your browser, your computer needs to know the numerical address (IP address) of the website in order to find and load the page.
+When you type a website address into your browser, your computer needs to know the numerical address (IP address) of the website to find and load the page.
 This is where DNS comes in.
-DNS stands for Domain Name System, and t translates the website address you typed in into a numerical IP address that your computer can understand.
+DNS stands for Domain Name System, and it translates the website address you typed into a numerical IP address that your computer can understand.

 When you type in a website address, your computer sends a DNS request to a DNS server to ask for the IP address associated with that website.
 Once the DNS server finds the IP address, it sends it back to your computer so that your web browser can load the page, and there is room in this process for information leaks to happen if your VPN doesn’t have protection in place to prevent it.